viraptor/reverse-interview/README.md

 - Can I contribute to FOSS projects?
 Are there any approvals needed?
 - Are there any non-compete or non-disclosure agreements I'll be asked to sign?
 - What do you think are the gaps in the company culture?
+- What does clean code mean to the majority of developers here?
+- When is the last time you noticed someone growing here, and in what way were they growing?
+- What does it mean to be successful here, and how do you measure success?
+- What does work-life balance mean here?

+# Conflict

+- How are differences of opinions resolved?
+- What happens after pushback? ("this can't be done in the projected time")
+- What happens when the team is under pressure and commits to work over their capacity / velocity?
+- If someone identifies areas of improvement in process / technology / etc, what happens?
+- When there is a gap between expectations from management and performance of an engineer or team, what happens?
 - Could you tell me a story about a toxic situation and how the company dealt with it?

 # The Business